How To Calculate 88 Days of Work for your Second Year Visa in Australia

 What is GAFFL?

-GAFFL connects travellers in Australia who have similar itineraries to share costs and experiences as the backpack around the country.
-Simply type the destination you are traveling to, connect with travelers and locals, chat, meet up and explore together!
+GAFFL connects travelers in Australia who have similar itineraries to share costs and experiences as they backpack around the country.
+Simply type the destination you are traveling to, connect with travelers and locals, chat, meet up, and explore together!

-For Second year Working Holiday Visa applicants in Australia, calculating your 88 days of specified work experience can raise some questions.
-With many regional employers paying salaries with a mix of piece rates and full-time and part-time hourly wages, it can get really confusing for some people to know if they've met the specified work requirements needed to apply for a second visa.
+For Second year Working Holiday Visa applicants backpacking in Australia, calculating your 88 days of specified work experience can raise some questions.
+With many regional employers paying salaries with a mix of piece rates and full-time and part-time hourly wages, it can get really confusing knowing if you've met the specified work requirements needed to apply for a second visa.

-I know many GAFFLers are also Working Holiday Visa holders.
-Whether you work full time, part time, or casually, once you're finished reading this post you'll know exactly how to calculate your 88 days of specified work.
+Whether you work full time, part-time, or casually doing fruit picking jobs, once you're finished reading this post, you'll know exactly how to calculate your 88 days of specified work.

-According to the Department of Home Affairs, the approved industries for 2nd year visa jobs under this subclass include:
+According to the Department of Home Affairs, the approved industries for second-year visa jobs under this subclass include:

 Plant and animal Cultivation